 Brown Mountain is likewise not without history beyond the lights.
 In 1893, a deadly fight occurred on Brown Mountain between two men, named George and Nunn.
 George murdered Nunn by stabbing him multiple times.
 There is also a record of Deputy Wyatt Simmons attempting suicide via laudanum at Brown Mountain, in 1897.

 J.A.
-Hill, who lived at Brown Mountain, gained a reputation as an impressive inventor.
-In 1902, he began engineering a flying machine.
-He perfected the design, but eventually lost his financing.
-The tragedy in France, where an airship circling the Eiffel Tower plunged to destruction, cost Hill his backing.
+Hill, a resident at Brown Mountain, gained a reputation as an impressive inventor.
+In 1902, he engineered a flying machine.
+He perfected the design, but lost his financial supporters.
+Several airship disasters occurred in Paris that year, all with fatalities.
+The “Pax” exploded over Paris in May, and the gondola slipped away from the ship “Bradsky’s,” in October.
 His financiers refused to be a part of such a dangerous venture.

-Then it Gets Strange
+Then it Got Strange

-Professor R. T. Claywell was an integral part of the early Brown Mountain light fandom.
-He’s the one who involved Washington while working on a friend’s political campaign there.
-Claywell’s earliest reports didn’t involve lights at all.
+When a friend went into politics, Claywell accompanied him to Washington, DC.
+Claywell’s earliest area reports didn’t involve the lights at all.
 In 1890, he was the spokesperson for the communities at Brown Mountain.
-The area experienced some kind of earthquake in August, around nine at night.
+The area experienced a strange earthquake in August, around nine o’clock PM.
 Claywell wasn’t certain as to what happened.
-He thought someone had set off dynamite.
-No cause or reason was established for the event.
+He believed someone set off dynamite.

 A man named Carlyle Crouch also made a discovery on Brown Mountain, around 1912.
 The lumber camp worker wandered away from the camp after his shift ended.
 He found a huge stone circle about four or five miles from camp.
 The large stones had sunk into the ground.
 One large tree, felled at the time, had grown atop one of the stones.